 Let’s ease back into this with a little music…a baby boy was born to us a week and a day ago, so we’re all in the middle of that transition.
 Happily, mostly, but not without its moments of crushing stress and debilitating anxiety.
-Anxiety, man, what strange waste of energy on time on things that don’t exist.
+Anxiety, man, what strange waste of energy and time on things that don’t exist.

 Music: Future Islands :: Seasons (Waiting on You)